chrysn-pull-requests/slipmux-specification/draft-bormann-t2trg-slipmux.md

 Note that a CoAP server may lower the client's message size using the 4.13 Request Entity Too Large response with a Size1 value, as described in {{Section 5.9.2.9 fo RFC7252}}.
-This way, an implmentation without IP support can and with a CoAP server that uses a buffer which is smaller than the MTU can run interoperably, as long as the first part of a control frame can be processed.
+This way, an implementation without IP support and with a CoAP server that uses a buffer which is smaller than the MTU can run interoperably, as long as the first part of a control frame can be processed.

 This specification provides no means of negotiating any different size;